werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_kubernetes_executor.md

             path: /var/lib/kubelet/device-plugins
 ```

-Apply provided device plugin in the `kube-system` namespace:
+Apply the above plugin manifest to the `kube-system` namespace:

 ```
 kubectl -n kube-system apply -f werf-fuse-device-plugin-ds.yaml
 ```

-Also let's define a limit range so that Pods created in some namespace will have an access to the `/dev/fuse`:
+Let's also create a LimitRange policy so that Pods created in some namespace have access to `/dev/fuse`:

 ```
 # enable-fuse-limit-range.yaml